This post may contain affiliate sales links. Please see my full disclosure policy for details

 Height, texture and shape: I love adding a variety of texture and shapes to my boards.
 This includes everything from the bowls I choose to the desserts I pick.
 Bowls help to add height to the board as well as to break up the space.

 - Valentine’s Day Candies: Sweet or sour, pick your favorites!

 - Chocolate: Really anything goes here, but truffles are always a hit!
-Look for heart shapes chocolates like Dove and Reese’s.
+Look for heart-shaped chocolates like Dove and Reese’s.

 - Fresh Fruit: You can use any type of fruit, but my favorites are blackberries, raspberries, strawberries and grapes.

-- Homemade treats such as chocolate covered strawberries, chocolate covered pretzels and Valentine’s day Oreos.
+- Homemade treats such as chocolate covered strawberries, chocolate truffles, chocolate-covered pretzels and Valentine’s Day Oreos.

 - Other treats: Mini donuts, cupcakes, macarons or marshmallows

 - Dips: Nutella, peanut butter, melted chocolate or frosting make great dips!